proebsting/rdgen/README.md

 This is a parser generator for LL(1) EBNF grammars.
 It generates a predictive recursive descent parser in Python 3.10.

-The interface of the generated parser and the expected interface are those dictated by CSC 453 at the University of Arizona when taught by Todd Proebsting.
+The interface of the generated parser and the expected interface are those dictated by CSC 453 during Fall 2022.

 The application can generate a parser, or it can generate random sentences in the language of a grammar.